Bylaws of the Church of Jesus Christ in Christian Fellowship

 ARTICLE VI OFFICERS

-28 The officers of the Church of Jesus Christ in Christian Fellowship shall consist of two co-Presidents called the First Elder and the Elect Lady, and a Secretary-Treasurer called the Second Elder; the three consisting a First Presidency.
+The officers of the Church of Jesus Christ in Christian Fellowship shall consist of two co-Presidents called the First Elder and the Elect Lady, and a Secretary called the Second Elder; the three consisting a First Presidency.
+Any of these three may act treasurer by unanimous consent of the First Presidency.

 FIRST ELDER, ELECT LADY (CO-PRESIDENTS)